TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

 features:
   - title: "What is a Blazed Cloud?"
     lottie: "/lottie/fire.json"
-    content: "Blazed Cloud is like any other cloud you always hear about with a focus on storing any file type, not just photos.
-What makes it BLAZED you might ask?"
+    content: "Blazed Cloud is not just another cloud storage provider; it's a blazing experience for all your file storage needs.
+What sets us apart?"
     bulletpoints:
+    - "**Simple and Clean Interface:** Navigate effortlessly with our user-friendly design."
+    - "**Top-Tier Infrastructure:** Enjoy the reliability of cutting-edge technology."
-    - "Simple and clean interface"
+    - "**Open Source:** Transparency and community-driven development."
-    - "Top tier infastructure"
-    - "100% Open sourced code"
-    - "Secure file sharing"
-    - "Zero knowledge encryption"
-    - "Generous free tier"
-    - "Biometric app locking"
-    - "And a whole lot more"
+    - "**Secure File Sharing:** Share with confidence, knowing your files are protected."
+    - "**Zero Knowledge Encryption:** Your privacy is our priority."
+    - "**Generous Free Tier:** Start for free and upgrade as needed."
+    - "**Biometric App Locking:** Extra security for your peace of mind."
     button:
       enable: false
       label: "Start Tracking"